 If you want to incorporate any of these playroom ideas here, many things can be replicated on a budget!

-Chalk paint can easily be added to a half wall, or just one wall, and is fairly inexpensive at Home Depot!
+Chalk paint can easily be added to a half wall, or just one accent wall, and is fairly inexpensive at Home Depot!

 Instead of adding a chair rail around the room, you can also just add some floating shelves on a wall.
 Repurposing pallets or milk crates is also an option that could be free!

-What do you think about these playroom ideas for toddlers?
+What do you think about these best playroom ideas for toddlers?
 Anything you think I should add in?
 I’d love for you to share your thoughts!